zew/go-questionnaire/README.md

 * Layout: Input='number' with precision of 0.1 should be made a separate type

-* Layout: Table data is now aligned vertically middled.
+* Layout: Table data is currently aligned vertically middled.
 Sometimes it should be configurable to baseline.

 * The transferrer should truncate the pages from the online JSON files